duckdb/duckdb-web/docs/sql/statements/alter_table.md

 -- change the type of the column "i" to the type "VARCHAR" using a standard cast ALTER TABLE integers ALTER i TYPE VARCHAR;
--- change the type of the column "i" to the type "VARCHAR", using the specified expression to convert the data for each row ALTER TABLE integers ALTER i SET DATA TYPE VARCHAR USING CONCAT(i, '_', j);
+-- change the type of the column "i" to the type "VARCHAR", using the specified expression to convert the data for each row ALTER TABLE integers ALTER i SET DATA TYPE VARCHAR USING concat(i, '_', j);

 -- set the default value of a column
 ALTER TABLE integers ALTER COLUMN i SET DEFAULT 10;